 Best Budget Backpacking Sleeping Bag: Winner Outfitters Mummy Bag

 The Winner Outfitters Mummy bag is an excellent choice if you need a fairly lightweight bag that packs down well.

 Its ‘comfort’ temperature range is 35F to 40F (-1C to 4C), but it’s probably best considered a 2-3 season sleeping bag.

-A common complaint with cheap sleeping bags is the stuff sacks they come with.
+A common complaint with a budget sleeping bag is the stuff sacks they come with.
 That won’t happen here…

 It’s also reasonably lightweight for a cheap bag, at around three pounds, making it a reasonable option for backpacking.